-What is the Basic Allowance for Housing?
+What Is the Basic Allowance for Housing (BAH)?

 The Basic Allowance for Housing is exactly what it sounds like: it’s an additional monthly stipend that servicemembers receive to help pay for housing when military housing is not provided.
 The BAH applies to all servicemembers serving within the United States.

-How it is Calculated
+How It Is Calculated

 The BAH is recalculated every year to match the average cost of housing in each area.
 Some years, the amount of BAH in a certain area is reduced, but if you’ve already been using it, your BAH rate will not go down because of individual rate protection which was instituted about 10 years ago.
 If the BAH rate for your area goes up, however, you can expect to see a slight bump in your paycheck.

 BAH compensation rates go as low as $546 (for an E1 without dependents at Fort Chaffee/Fort Smith in Arkansas) and upwards of $5,000 for an O7 with dependents living in San Francisco.
 For most servicemembers, you can probably expect between $800 and $1,200 per month in most areas

 The Difference Between the BAH and the MHA

 A lot of people get these confused, including active servicemembers and veterans, so it’s important to clarify.
-The MHA, or the Monthly Housing Allowance, is part of the Post-9/11 GI Bill and only applies to servicemembers that are utilizing their GI Bill benefits.
+The MHA, or the Monthly Housing Allowance, is part of the Post-9/11 GI Bill and only applies to servicemembers who are utilizing their GI Bill benefits.
 The rate of compensation for most users of the MHA is the same as the BAH for an E-5 with dependents, which in many cases is enough to completely cover your housing as you attend school.

-So, to summarize, the BAH is available for any active-duty servicemembers where military-provided housing is not available, and the MHA is available to any servicemembers or veterans who are using their Post-9/11 GI Bill benefits to attend school full-time (or just more than half-time).
+So, to summarize, the BAH is available for any active-duty servicemembers here military-provided housing is not available, and the MHA is available to any servicemembers or veterans who are using their Post-9/11 GI Bill benefits to attend school full-time (or just more than half-time).